Oklahoma panel recommends governor spare Julius Jones’ life

 Associated Press

-OKLAHOMA CITY (AP) — Oklahoma’s Pardon and Parole Board on Monday recommended Gov. Kevin Stitt spare the life of death row inmate Julius Jones, whose murder conviction for the 1999 killing of an Edmond businessman has drawn national attention.
+OKLAHOMA CITY (AP) — Oklahoma’s Pardon and Parole Board on Monday recommended that Gov. Kevin Stitt spare the life of Julius Jones, a man who has been on death row while proclaiming his innocence for more than two decades in the 1999 killing of a suburban Oklahoma City businessman.

 The board recommended in 3-1 votes that Stitt grant Jones clemency and commute his sentence to life in prison with the possibility of parole after hearing from Jones, 41, who testified via video link from the Oklahoma State Penitentiary in McAlester.
 Several members of the panel agreed they had doubts about the evidence that led to Jones’ conviction.
 One board member, Scott Williams, recused himself from the vote because of an existing friendship with an attorney who has advocated for Jones.